CC22-HO01-TravelokaSigapore-HotelRanks/API-Recommendation/README.md

 --data-urlencode 'userName=' \
 --data-urlencode 'password='

-This endpoint is to User Login Without Google
+This endpoint is used to User Login Without Google
 ```javascript
 {
     "message": "successful",